-This bit determines which type of level transition on the external clock pin EXTCLK will trigger the free running counter.
+This bit determines which type of level transition on the external clock pin (EXTCLK) will trigger the counter register.

-- 0: A falling edge triggers the free running counter. - 1: A rising edge triggers the free running counter.
+- 0: A falling edge triggers the counter register. - 1: A rising edge triggers the counter register.

-STATUS REGISTER (SR)
+16-BIT TIMER (Cont'd) STATUS REGISTER (SR)